dsa-ou/m269-installer/docs/README.md

-To install the M269 software, you need about 1 Gb of disk space and a modern operating system: Linux, macOS 11 (Big Sur) or later, Windows 10 or 11.
 **Note**: In these instructions, Unix refers to Linux or macOS.

 You can have your M269 book and TMAs in a cloud folder, but you must